-Child and Family Traumatic Stress Intervention Clinic (CFTSI) is a short-term therapy, lasting four to six sessions for children who have experienced trauma.
-The main focus is on therapy to reduce symptoms of PTSD and improve communication between the child and caregiver.
-Initial sessions generally occur within a week of referral.
+Child and Family Traumatic Stress Intervention Clinic (CFTSI) is a 5-8 week evidence-based therapy designed for children, ages 7-18, who have experienced a traumatic event.
+The therapy works best when provided within two months of the event or disclosure.
+The goal is to reduce negative stress reactions and to improve communication between the child and caregiver.
 To learn more about CFTSI and to schedule an appointment, call 513-636-7233.

 Mental Health Treatment Services.
 Psychologists within the Mayerson Center and the Division of Behavioral Medicine and Clinical Psychology provide outpatient therapy to children and adolescents who have experienced abuse or other kinds of trauma.
 They work with children and their families to address common reactions to trauma, which may include behavioral difficulties, depressed or angry mood, anxiety and fearfulness, concentration difficulties, and other changes in behavior.
 Therapy teaches children and families strategies to cope with their reactions to trauma to help them function better at home, at school, and in their relationships with others.
 To schedule an appointment with one of our psychologists, call Behavioral Medicine and Clinical Psychology at 513-636-8107.

-Post-Injury Growth and Development Clinic (PIC) follows the development, recovery and needs of infants and children who have been diagnosed with abusive head trauma.
+The Post-Injury Growth and Development Clinic (PIC) follows the development, recovery and needs of infants and children who have been diagnosed with abusive head trauma.
 A child abuse pediatrician, a nurse, a social worker and a developmental specialist evaluate every patient at each visit.
 The patient’s development is assessed using the Mullens Scales of Early Learning.
 Caregivers fill out forms to help better identify child behaviors and social functioning and the family’s strengths and needs that can be important to recovery.
-Patients are evaluated within three months from injury and then every six to 12 months.
+Patients are evaluated within three months from injury and then every 6 to 12 months.
 We see patients on Wednesday and Thursday mornings.
-Call Tracy Colliers, MSW, at 513-636-7463 to learn more or to schedule an appointment.
+Call Laura Olexa, RN, at 513-636-3234 to learn more or to schedule an appointment.